-How Much Slope Do You Need in Land Grading Near Foundations?
+How Many slopes Do You Need in Land Grading Near Foundations?

 But how do you find the slope of a stretch of land, to begin with (so you will know if the slope needs to be adjusted)?
 Rather than boring you with a fancy formula with "x" and "y" in it, used to determine slope, let's take more of a hands-on approach to land grading.